JustinDFuller/medium-stories/drafts/Object-Oriented-JavaScript.md

 Here's a question that absolutely no one is asking.
 Why am I writing about OOP instead of functional programming?
 If you look through the history of my posts you'll see that I have mostly written about functional programming.
 I have been heavily influenced by Eric Elliot's [Composing Software book](https://medium.com/javascript-scene/composing-software-the-book-f31c77fc3ddc), which breaks down functional JavaScript in an incredibly easy-to-digest way.

-I don't deny that functional programming is an excellent paradigm, but I have found that adding into an existing application can lead to a big mess.
-I suspected that it wasn't due to any fault in functional programming, but instead I attributed it to mis-using, mis-understand, or just completely missing some crucial piece of functional programming.
+I don't deny that functional programming is an excellent paradigm, but I have found that, under certain circumstances, adding into an existing application can lead to a big mess.
+I would like to explain what those circumstances are, but first we must briefly look at the history of several programming paradigms.

-It finally made sense when I read Robert Martin's explanation of programming paradigms in his book, [Clean Architecture](https://amzn.to/2Nur1g3).
-Martin outlines three programming paradigms as a set of stair steps.
+I discovered why I was having so much trouble when I read Robert Martin's explanation of programming paradigms in his book, [Clean Architecture](https://amzn.to/2Nur1g3).
+Martin outlines these programming paradigms as a set of stair steps.

+All programs, by default, are unstructured.
+This means that the programs can access any variable and jump to any line in the program.
+These are behaviors provided by the operating system.
+This means that, to the computer, all programs and programming languages are unstructured.

-The steps start with [Structured programming](https://en.wikipedia.org/wiki/Structured_programming), which imposed discipline on programs by eleminating the use of `goto` after Edsger Dijkstra's open letter [Go To Statement Considered Harmful](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf).
-Programs were improved by introducing control flow concepts such as `if/then/else` blocks.
-This paradigm imposed discipline on programs by removing `goto` statements.
+This is clearly not ideal.
+Unstructured programs are difficult to reason about, which makes them unsafe.
+So the programming paradigm steps start with [Structured programming](https://en.wikipedia.org/wiki/Structured_programming), which imposed discipline on programs by eleminating the use of `goto` after Edsger Dijkstra's open letter "[Go To Statement Considered Harmful](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf)".
+Programs were improved by introducing control flow concepts such as `if/then/else` blocks and `for` or `while` loops.
+Variables are only accessible within certain scopes.

+This paradigm imposed discipline on programs by removing `goto` statements and limiting access to variables.

-Next there is [Procedural programming](https://en.wikipedia.org/wiki/Procedural_programming) which imposes discipline on programs by grouping sections of
+Building off of structured programming, [Procedural programming](https://en.wikipedia.org/wiki/Procedural_programming) imposed discipline on programs by grouping sections of logic into groups known as procedures, routines, or—most commonly today—functions.
+This paradigm was used by programming languages such as Fortran, Pascal, and C.

+This paradigm imposed discipline in programs by grouping logic into functions.

+Next comes the subject of this writing, Object Oriented Programming.
+OOP seeks to impose more discipline by grouping data and functions together.
+The intention is to only allow an object's functions operate on the data, further restricting access to variables.